wso2/docs-choreo-dev/en/docs/develop-components/configure-endpoints-body.md

 ## Configure endpoints

 The method of defining endpoints depends on the buildpacks.
+For buildpacks other than `Ballerina` and `WSO2 MI`, it is required to have an endpoints.yaml file in project root directory to create the Service Component.

 ### Configure endpoints with the Ballerina buildpack

-When you create a service component with the `Ballerina preset`, Choreo automatically detects the endpoint details for REST APIs.
+When you create a service component with the `Ballerina buildpack`, Choreo automatically detects the endpoint details for REST APIs.
 You can override the auto-generated endpoint configuration by providing the `endpoints.yaml` file in the source directory

 See [Understanding the endpoints.yaml file](#learn-the-endpointsyaml-file) to learn about the `endpoints.yaml` file.